oliviaseto/howareyoubrewin/README.md

 # howareyoubrewin'
 A Chrome extension to track and journal your feelings.

+The inspiration for "howareyoubrewin'" stems from the need to create an engaging digital space for individuals, particularly women, to freely express emotions, fostering emotional well-being and self-awareness with a focus on women's unique mental health experiences.
+By offering a platform to track and journal emotions, "howareyoubrewin'" aims to support women in understanding and managing their emotional well-being while contributing to the broader conversation on the significance of women's mental health.

 Made for Girls Hoo Hack 2023, a gender-inclusive, women-centered hackathon that is focused on promoting innovation while celebrating diversity.

 ## Key Features